Rouen A Table 3 Walid Medja Rouen Tourism 108

 • A cookery class

 These cookery classes offer an immersive experience, combining tradition and innovation.
-Whether you’re a beginner or an experienced cook, they’re designed for all levels and promise to delight your taste buds – an exceptional opportunity to hone your culinary skills in a historic and prestigious setting!
+Suitable for beginners and experienced cooks alike, they are designed for all levels and promise to delight your taste buds – an exceptional opportunity to hone your culinary skills in a historic and prestigious setting!

 Le Studio des Petits Gourmands